pedugnat/cfm_data_challenge_ens/README.md

 * Encode each stock / day / time of the day by the frequence of the trades on each venue on the train data (ie groubpy stock or day or time of the day and compute the frequency for each venue) and use it as a feature.
 It adds 6 columns per feature encoded.

 ## Training
+The training procedure was rather standard
+* Cross-validation : 5-Folds (using sklearn implementation)
+* Memory reduction trick to allow all ~260 features to fit in 16Go of RAM
+* Model : XGBoostRegressor (from xgboost package) with following parameters :
+** using GPU (~45 min)
+** 0.05 learning rate
+** 8 max depth
+** 0.6 columns subsampling (nice boost)
+** 4 min_child_weight

+## Final Score
+Validation score was **0.5130**, which translated in **0.5040** on the public LB (4th) and, for some strange reason, in **0.2610** on the public LB.
+This difference is quite difficult to understand, because even by overfitting "voluntarily" I couldn't get such a modification (and 0.2610 is way behind the naive baseline that consists in predicting always the last venue).
+Moreover, the public-private score was quite stable for all other candidates.